ee7/exercism-elixir/exercises/concept/take-a-number-deluxe/.docs/introduction.md

 #### `init/1`

 A server can be started by calling `GenServer.start/3` or `GenServer.start_link/3`.
-We learned about the difference between those functions in the [links concept][concept-links].
+We learned about the difference between those functions in the [links concept](https://exercism.org/tracks/elixir/concepts/links).

 Those two functions:

   - Accept a module implementing the `GenServer` behaviour as the first argument.
   - Accept anything as the second argument called `init_arg`.
 As the name suggest, this argument gets passed to the `init/1` callback.
   - Accept an optional third argument with advanced options for running the process that we wont' cover now.

 Starting a server by calling `GenServer.start/3` or `GenServer.start_link/3` will invoke the `init/1` callback in a blocking way.
 The return value of `init/1` dictates if the server can be started successfully.

 The `init/1` callback usually returns one of those values:

   - `{:ok, state}`.
 The server will start its receive loop using `state` as its initial state. `state` can be of any type.
   - `{:stop, reason}`. `reason` can be of any type.
 The server will not start its receive loop.
 The process will exit with the given reason.

 There are also more advanced possibilities that we won't cover now.